Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 The term ‘contractor’ doesn’t actually refer to the legal structure you use when you register your new business, so you’ll need to decide which option works best for you.

-This is particularly important for contractors because your business’s legal structure can have an impact on IR35 rules, the amount of tax you pay, and the records you need to keep.
-Like most businesses, contractors have three main options when deciding how to register:
+This is particularly important for contractors because your business’s legal structure can have an impact on how you need to pay tax, the amount of tax you pay, and the records you need to keep.
+Like most businesses, contractors have several options when deciding how to register:

 Becoming a sole trader is usually the simplest route into contracting in terms of admin and tax.
 You don’t need to register with Companies House, so won’t have to file annual accounts with them, and there’s very little admin to get started.